 This might save the file, and if not, you can follow the same steps, but click Extract Data instead, to retrieve as much of the data as possible.
 And remember to make backup copies of your work!

-Add some punch to a worksheet by changing a comment's shape from its default rectangle.
+To add some visual interest to a worksheet, change a comment's shape from its default rectangle.

 - Right-click the cell which contains the comment.